Alleged illegal phoenix activity identified following site visits in Koo Wee Rup in coordinated multi-agency Day of Action

 The Phoenix Taskforce was established in 2014 to detect, deter and disrupt illegal phoenixing.

-The Taskforce includes 46 Federal, State and Territory government agencies, including the ATO, LHA, the Australian Securities and Investments Commission, Attorney-General’s Department, the Fair Work Ombudsman and Australian Border Force, to take a whole-of-government approach to combating illegal phoenix activity.
+Led by the ATO, the Taskforce includes 46 Federal, State and Territory government agencies, including LHA, the Australian Securities and Investments Commission, the Department of Employment and Workplace Relations, the Fair Work Ombudsman and Australian Border Force, to take a whole-of-government approach to combating illegal phoenix activity.

 Phoenix Taskforce agencies share information and use sophisticated data-matching tools to identify those promoting or engaging in illegal phoenix activity.